 Condos are similar to apartments in that they are most often units that share a building, but instead of one landlord owning and renting out the entire building, residents own their unit.
 Though you don’t own the land, condos offer community living and minimalist living with some of the benefits of homeownership.

 - Owners build equity over time without the strain of a larger single-family home

 - Ultimately responsible for maintaining and upkeeping the property

-- Limited privacy and total freedom with property (HOA restrictions)
+- Limited privacy and total freedom (HOA restrictions)

-The architecture of your home is more of a reflection of your style and personal preferences.
-You may prefer something sleek and modern, or you may want something more rustic,and like many people, you may want a home that falls somewhere in-between.
-Let’s get into the different styles of homes, how they originated, and their best features and highlights.
+Your preferred architectural style can often be seen as a reflection of your own unique personality and lifestyle.
+You may prefer something sleek and modern, or you may want something more rustic.
+Many people typically want a home that falls somewhere in between those two opposing characteristics.
+Let’s explore different styles of homes, how they originated, and their best features and highlights.

 1. Cape Cod

-The Cape Cod style is a well-known and popular option that many associate with American architecture and Cape Cod, Massachusetts, though this style was inspired by homes built by Puritan colonies in the 17th-century.
-Designed to survive hardy New England winters, these simple but versatile homes can be found all over North America.
+The Cape Cod home is a well-known and popular option that many associate with American architecture and Cape Cod, Massachusetts.
+This style was inspired by homes built by Puritan colonies in the 17th-century.
+Designed to survive harsh New England winters, these simple but versatile homes can be found all over North America.

 - Steep roof with small overhang

 Victorian architecture is influenced by Queen Victoria and the Victorian era.
 These homes have ornate and detailed gothic styles, including the Queen Anne style, which is often described as having graceful curves and a storybook look.
 These homes often have turrets or other fun decorative elements, and older Victorian homes may be brightly colored.